High-order expansion around BCS theory

-Our computer code is based on a library~\cite{FFD} providing a generic implementation of CDet, the integration over the internal vertex positions being done for all diagram orders $N\leq N_{\rm max}$ at once thanks to a recently introduced many-configuration Monte Carlo algorithm~\cite{MCMCMC}.

-{\it Results.} Taking the hopping $t=1$ as unit of energy, we set $U = -5$, and $\mu = -3.38$ so that the density $n = n_{\up} + n_{\down}$ is close to $0.5$ particles per site, {\it i.e.} quarter filling -- a standard choice of generic filling that differs from the special half-filled case.
-For $h=0$, AFQMC is sign free and provides the critical temperature curve $T_c(U)$~\cite{BeckAFQMC}: Our choice of $U$ lies in the strongly correlated regime where the curve has a broad maximum -- we have $T_c(U=-5) \approx 0.25$, which is not far from the maximal value 0.33, and much larger than in the weak-coupling regime where $T_c$ vanishes exponentially with $1/|U|$.
+{\it Results.} Taking the hopping $t$ as unit of energy, we~set $U = -5$, and $\mu = -3.38$ so that the density $n = n_{\up} + n_{\down}$ is close to $0.5$ particles per site, {\it i.e.} quarter filling -- a standard choice of generic filling that differs from the special half-filled case.
+For $h=0$, AFQMC is sign free and provides the critical temperature curve $T_c(U)$~\cite{BeckAFQMC}: Our choice of $U$ lies in the strongly correlated regime where the curve has a broad maximum -- we have ${T_c(U=-5)} \approx 0.25$, which is not far from the maximal value 0.33, and much larger than in the weak-coupling regime where $T_c$ decreases exponentially with $1/|U|$.

 We start with a benchmark at $h=0$.
 We compute the order parameter at $T = 1/8 \approx T_c / 2$ and compare with the DDMC method~\cite{Rubtsov2003, *Rubtsov2005,zhenyaPRL} also known as continuous-time interaction expansion in the context of impurity solvers~\cite{Rubtsov2004, *GullRevueImpurityQMC}.
 Our data for the partial sum $\sum_{N=0}^{N_{\rm max}} \Or_N$ converge as a function of the truncation order $N_{\rm max}$ to a result which agrees with the DDMC benchmark, see Fig.~\ref{fig:bench}.
-Here and in what follows we use Pad\'e approximants for the $N_{\rm max}\to\infty$ extrapolation~\cite{SimkovicCDet}.
+Here we used Pad\'e approximants for the $N_{\rm max}\to\infty$ extrapolation~\cite{SimkovicCDet}.
 We used $\Delta_0=\Delta_{\rm MF}$ and checked that the extrapolated results agree for different choices of $\Delta_0$.